 In the example below, a local plumbing service would ignore the global monthly searches in favor of the local monthly searches on the far right.

 From the data above, Tacoma Plumbing has more local searches than Everett plumbing and Edmonds Plumbing combined.

 Dig deeper if you want to find targeted local keywords for your business.
 Get more keyword ideas by searching for the specific keyword on Google search.
 Use searches related to variations.
-Install Keywords Everywhere for more detailed results.
+Install Keywords Everywhere for more detailed search results.

 If creating SEO copy is your goal, Zenith Copywriters are skilled at writing content that helps you rank high for a specific keyword.

 Our SEO copywriting service is designed for small and medium-sized businesses who need help competing with established brands.

 8. Optimize your local business for voice search